 One fascinating issue that affects many thousands annually is the quite contemporary question: Where is the proper place for a Yeshiva Bochur to light his Menorah?
-Since the phenomenon of having a yeshiva where students not only eat but also dorm is relatively recent, there is not much early Rabbinic literature on this exact topic.
+Since the phenomenon of having a yeshiva where students not only eat but also dorm is relatively recent, there is not much early Rabbinic or halachic literature on this exact topic.
 Bochurim are not really guests, and might be getting their spending money from their parents - who are usually paying their tuition; yet, many do not live at home.
 So, they do not seem to fit into any clear-cut category.
 What is a striving student to do?

 A ‘Fiery’ Debate

 Contemporary authorities use precedents as clues to ascertain the proper solution for the Bochur Dilemma.
-One relevant debate is that of where a guest who generally eats at another’s house but “comes home to roost” is supposed to light his Chanuka candles.
-The Shulchan Aruch, quoting the Tur and Rosh, states that a guest (Achsanoi) is required to light his own Menorah, or at least contribute to the host’s Chanuka candle expenses.
+One relevant debate is that of where a guest who generally eats at another’s house but “comes home to roost” is supposed to light his Chanukah candles.
+The Shulchan Aruch (Orach Chaim 677, 2), quoting the Tur and Rosh (See Gemara Shabbos 23a, passage about Rav Sheishes), states that a guest (Achsanoi) is required to light his own Menorah, or at least contribute to the host’s Chanukah candle expenses.
 However, if this guest, even a son who’s hanging out at his parents’ place, has his own apartment (that opens to a public thoroughfare) where he sleeps, then he must light his Menorah there.

-However, the Rema, citing the Rashba, asserts that one should light his Menorah in the place where he eats.
-He explains that “nowadays” since we light indoors, the ‘Pursumei Nissa’ is no longer actually meant for random passersby, but rather for the people living in the house.
+However, the Rema (ad loc.), citing the Rashba (Shu”t HaRashba vol. 1, 542), asserts that one should light his Menorah in the place where he eats.
+He explains that “nowadays” since we light indoors, the ‘Pursumei Nissa’ engendered by kindling the Chanukah lights, is no longer actually meant for random passersby, but rather for the people living in the house.
 If so, there is no reason to be worried about Chashad, as his family and friends would know that he eats in one place and sleeps in another.
 Therefore, he rules that such an Achsanoi would light his Menorah where he eats, and not where he sleeps.